fleetdm/fleet/docs/REST API/rest-api.md

 ### List activities

-Returns a list of the activities that have been performed in Fleet as well as additional metadata. for pagination.
+Returns a list of the activities that have been performed in Fleet.
 For a comprehensive list of activity types and detailed information, please see the [audit logs](https://fleetdm.com/docs/using-fleet/audit-activities) page.

 `GET /api/v1/fleet/activities`